supersu097/Mylearning-path/README.md

 # Mylearning-road
-My learning road map which recorded in Evernote to show what I was experiencing
-and what I'm focusing on recently.
+A list of all my notes below in Evernote to show my currently learning road map and some other in the past.

-# Implementation reference
+# Credit
 http://stackoverflow.com/questions/18532862/setting-notefilter-in-evernote-api

 # Overview